 - would like to be able to choose which locations to insure and which locations to not insure, according to their perception of the risk.

 In many cases, the cover offered by traditional placement routes is narrower than the terrorism exclusion in the underlying material damage and business interruption policy, whereas the cover given by the standalone wording is a better fit and can also include risks not catered for elsewhere such as individuals acting alone and sabotage.

-For more information Terrorism Insurance for Commercial Businesses, contact your local NMU Development Underwriter.
+For more information about Terrorism & Sabotage Insurance, contact your NMU Development Underwriter or our terrorism team;

 Gary Barlow, Terrorism Underwriting Manager – 07715 799000